It wasn’t too long ago that the phrase “social media influencer” didn’t even exist.

 Today, brands can expect to see a return of more than $6.50 for every $1 invested in influencer partnerships.

-So, how does a brand go about finding the right influencer that will get the ROI they’re looking for?
+So, how does a brand go about finding the right social media influencer that will get the ROI they’re looking for?
 Below are a few critical questions you should be able to answer as you do your research.

 Is this person the right influencer?
 It wouldn’t make much sense for Bruce Willis to hawk shampoo, would it?
 It’s critically important to cultivate the right influencer for your brand.
 They’ve worked hard to create a social community that values the content they put out and are particular about the brands they choose to work with.
 Naturally, they don’t want to turn off any of their followers if the partnership seems forced or unnatural.